 Children are expected to show respect to each other, to all adults and the school environment.
-We have a clear behaviour system that all the children follow and they are taught the ‘3 Golden Rules’ which encourage good behaviour.
+(Inside the building and in the playground) We have a clear behaviour system that all the children follow.
 The rules and behaviour systems are clearly displayed in all classrooms and around central parts of the school.

 How you can help?